granadahfg/granadahfg.github.io/index.md

 In 1995 Brazil started trading soybeans with China, only supplying 1.4% of its soybean import.
 By 2013 Brazil became the supplier of almost half of the chinese soybean import.
 In 2016, 38.6 million tonnes of soybean.

-Brazil is almost at the antipode https://en.wikipedia.org/wiki/Antipodes of China.
-Considering all of humans on earth collectively [weigh 60 million tons](https://www.vox.com/science-and-health/2018/5/29/17386112/all-life-on-earth-chart-weight-plants-animals-pnas).
+Brazil is almost at the [antipode](https://en.wikipedia.org/wiki/Antipodes) of China.
+Considering all of humans on earth collectively weigh [60 million tonnes](https://www.vox.com/science-and-health/2018/5/29/17386112/all-life-on-earth-chart-weight-plants-animals-pnas).
 The china brazil soybean trade moves the equivalent of half of the people on earth, halfway across the world, every year.

 Brazil’s trade policies used to be mostly oriented inwards.
 In the early 90’s, Brazilian exports remained relatively constant, mainly due to an unstable macroeconomic and international context.
 During this time, it liberalized its trade regime.
 A surge in agricultural production at the end of the decade, along with sound macroeconomic policies, helped it gain momentum.
 This way, Brazil quickly established itself as one of the main trade giants in the world[^2].